-(a) All samples, specimen pots or slides must be clearly labelled and include the patient's name, hospital number, date of birth, collector ID and date and time of collection,
+(a) All samples, specimen pots or slides must be clearly labelled and include the patient's name, hospital number, date of birth, collector ID and date and time of collection, including any treatment that the patient is receiving.
+These must be accompanied by a request form or ICE request which should include relevant medical details, including the sample site.
+Requests for breast aspiration cytology should state if the patient is pregnant or on contraceptives.

-Title: Cellular Pathology Handbook of Services Author: Elizabeth Miller Authoriser: Saima Rasib
+Author: Elizabeth Miller Authoriser: Saima Rasib